Traction or inflammation of the brachial plexus can account for a variety of cervical spine, periscapular and upper extremity symptoms.

 - After exiting the intervertebral foramen these ventral rami run in the interval between the scalene anterior and scalene medius (scalene hiatus).
 This lies between the anterior tubercles (scalene anterior attachment) and posterior tubercles (scalene medius attachment) of the corresponding transverse processes of the cervical vertebrae.

 - As well as the prevertebral fascia splitting between the scalene anterior and medius to create the scalene hiatus it also ensheaths the intervening C5 to T1 nerve roots.
+This prevertebral fascial sheath continues inferolaterally as the axillary sheath encompassing the nerve roots, trunks, cord and terminal branches.

 - After leaving the scalene hiatus these nerve roots of the brachial plexus descend in front of the scalene medius.